 The Singapore Area Coordinator (SAC) welcomes you to Singapore, the U.S. Navy's gateway to Southeast Asia.

-Established in 2007, Singapore Area Coordinator (SAC) provides comprehensive shore support services to the Fleet, Fighter and Family.
+Established in 2007, SAC provides comprehensive shore support services to the Fleet, Fighter and Family.
 Supporting a broad customer base of U.S. military members from four services, U.S. civilian employees, family members and Singaporean nationals, plus visiting ships and aircraft, SAC efficiently delivers top-quality services while maintaining a quality of life standard that's second to none.

 COVID-19 MEASURES IN SINGAPORE

 Welcome to Singapore!
-The country of Singapore is currently in Disease Outbreak Response System Condition (DORSCON) Orange and the Singapore Area Coordinator (SAC) installation is in Health Protection Condition (HPCON) Bravo PLUS.
+The country of Singapore is currently in Disease Outbreak Response System Condition (DORSCON) Orange and the Singapore Area Coordinator (SAC) installation is in Health Protection Condition (HPCON) Bravo with additional measures.

 Priorities.
-Our priorities in the COVID-19 fight, and reasons for the counter-virus measures are to (1) ensure the health of our force - our military members, civilians, local nationals, contractors, and families; (2) ensure we do not spread the virus to the homeland or our host nation partners; and, (3) ensure we maintain our warfighting readiness.
+Our priorities in the COVID-19 fight are to (1) ensure the health of our force - our military members, civilians, local nationals, contractors, and families; (2) ensure we do not spread the virus to the homeland or our host nation partners; and, (3) ensure we maintain our warfighting readiness.

 Mask wear.
-Every individual in Singapore must wear a mask when not in your ordinary place of residence.
+Every individual in Singapore over the age of six must wear a mask when not in your ordinary place of residence with only individuals who reside in the same household.
 There are limited exceptions to include when conducting strenuous exercise.

 Social distancing.
 Every individual must keep at least 3 feet (1 meter) from any other individual.
 Seats and Public transportation are marked accordingly and safe distances must be observed.

 Exercise.
-Gyms and sports facilities are open with safety measures in place.
+Indoor gyms and sports facilities are currently closed.
 Visit the U.S. Embassy and Singapore Ministry of Health webpages for the most current Singapore guidance.
 Please also familiarize yourself with your own chain of command's requirements for exercise facilities.

 Social gatherings.
-Social gatherings outside of the home may need exceed five individuals.
-Within your residence, you may also have no more than five guests at any time.
+Social gatherings outside of the home may not exceed 2 individuals.
+Within your residence, you may have no more than 2 guests a day.

-SafeEntry Application.
-Most businesses are using the SafeEntry application for contact tracing purposes.
-You will be required to scan a QR code on your phone or have an ID scanned.
+SafeEntry and TraceTogether.
+Most businesses are using the SafeEntry application, and many have adopted TraceTogether, for contact tracing purposes.
+You will be required to scan a QR code on your phone or have an ID scanned at most businesses.
+You may also be asked to use TraceTogether.

 Requirements specific to the installation

 Social distancing.
-All individuals should maintain 6 feet of distance.
+All individuals will maintain 6 feet of distance.

 Post Office.
-4 persons permitted at a time at each window.
-All patrons much maintain social distancing.
+2 (TWO) persons permitted at a time at the finance window and 2 (TWO) on the P.O.
+Box package pickup side.
+All patrons must maintain social distancing.
 All patrons must sign in and out.

 Terror Club pool.
 The pool is open with a strict limit on number of patrons and enforcement of social distancing is in place.

 Restaurants.
-The Terror Club, Café Lah, and Subway are open with group size, social distancing, and other measures in place.
+The Terror Club, Café Lah, and Subway are open for take-out only with group size, social distancing, and other measures in place.
 All patrons must sign in.

 NEX/NFCU.
 A strict limit on number of patrons and enforcement of social distancing is in place at the NEX and NFCU.
 A hand sanitizing station is available at the entrance.